 You may also be able to pay less than you owe if you negotiate with collectors and have cash to pay in full.

 Repairing your credit takes behavior modification.
 It requires knowledge and applied insights.
-But you can fix it on your own and move into good credit score range.
+But don’t think it can’t be fixed.
+Nothing is impossible.
 Start taking the steps today, to achieve a great score soon.